-7. The New South Wales Protocol operates differently from the systems for the appointment of Senior Counsel in other States.
-Victoria, South Australia, Western Australia, Tasmania and the Northern Territory operate on a system in which the selection of senior counsel is made by the judiciary (usually the Chief Justice of the State) in consultation with the Bar.
+- 7. The New South Wales Protocol operates differently from the systems for the appointment of Senior Counsel in other States.
+Victoria, South Australia, Western Australia, Tasmania and the Northern Territory operate on a system in which the selection of Senior Counsel is made by the judiciary (usually the Chief Justice of the State) in consultation with the Bar.
 In Queensland, appointments are made by the Governor-in-Council via the Attorney-General on the recommendation of the Chief Justice.
 In the Australian Capital Territory the appointment is by the President of the Bar.
-The close involvement of the judiciary in the selection process in those jurisdictions emphasises the general importance of the judiciary in the process and reflects the fact that judges are most often chosen from the ranks of Senior Counsel.
-The judiciary has a central role in the operation of the New South Wales Protocol, but its involvement is different.

-8. In New South Wales the Protocol was adopted by Bar Council after the decision of the New South Wales Government in 1992 to no longer appoint Queen's Counsel after that year.
+The close involvement of the judiciary in the selection process in those jurisdictions emphasises the general importance of the judiciary in the ranks of Senior Counsel.
+The judiciary has a central role in the operation of the New South Wales Protocol, but its involvement is different. - 8.
+In New South Wales the Protocol was adopted by Bar Council after the decision of the New South Wales Government in 1992 to no longer appoint Queen's Counsel after that year.
 The New South Wales system has the advantage that the independent Bar selects its own leaders, subject only to the operation of clause 31 of the Protocol.
 Clause 31 prevents the appointment of any applicant in the Selection Committee's final selection whose appointment the Chief Justice opposes.
 This clause only has the potential to operate in the unlikely event that the Selection Committee makes a final selection that is unacceptable to the Chief Justice.
 Control of the process by the independent Bar, itself, is important in ensuring that the Bar's future leadership is moulded by the Bar itself.